webida/webida-client/common/src/webida/plugins/workbench/ui/doc/Readme.md

 * In ODP 1.4.0 webida.editor.web-editor and webida.editor.java-editor will support above files more specifically.

 ### Merits ###
-* You can make new Editor easily by inheriting from exsisting EditorPart Classes.
+* You can make new Editor easily by inheriting from existing EditorPart Classes.
 (Such as EditorPart, TextEditor..)
 * By introducing EditorContext, you can choose the editor you prefer.
 (Codemirror, ace, ... etc)
 * By refactoring and distributing code to their Classes, now codes has become more maintainable.